samrum/homebridge-onstar/README.md

     "enableAlert": true

-Enable a switch that triggers the panic function of the car (horn + lights flashing).
+Enable a switch that triggers an alert for the vehicle (horn + lights flashing).

 Siri command: "Turn on the Car alert"